BYOK — Bring Your Own Key

 The platform caches the resolved BYOK key per (project_id, provider)

 in-process for performance.
-Every Put / Patch / Delete fires an
+Every Set / Patch / Delete fires an

 invalidator so a rotated key takes effect on the next call without a